datatags/InfinitodeWheelSolver/README.md

 The lucky wheel can be abstracted as a tree, but it's really more complicated than that.
 There are actually two RNGs for the lucky wheel: one deals with wheel generation, and one deals with how far the weapon and wheel turn each time you spin.

-Each RNG is only updated when it's used, so the spinner RNG will end up in the same state after three spins, regardless of whether the spin happened because of a purchased respin, purchased new wheel, or just landing on an x2 or x3.
+The spinner RNG is only updated when it's used, so it will end up in the same state after three spins, regardless of whether the spin happened because of a purchased respin, purchased new wheel, or just landing on an x2 or x3.
+This is not the case with the wheel generation RNG, however.

 This means that the paths `RRNRN` and `RNRRN` will wind up in the same state at the end, since the spinner RNG and wheel RNG each moved forward the same number of times.
 Note that this isn't the case for paths `RNR` and `RRN`, since even though the spinner will move the same amount in both paths, the weapon and wheel always start at an angle of 0 when buying a new wheel.